isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 ### 2. Standard templates for quick launch

 Don't worry about designing a website entirely from scratch.
-Choose from a range of components and templates to design a website that suits your needs.
-Think of it like having your own set of building blocks.
+Choose from a range of lightweight components and templates to design a quick, clean website that's customised to your needs.

 ##### In line with Singapore Government Design System (SGDS)